 - ASTRID Y GASTÓN – Price: $$$$ A hybrid Criollo restaurant with French roots, expect creativity and execution at one of the top-ranked, world- renowned gourmet restaurants.
 Reservations are recommended.

 - MAIDO – Price: $$$$ One of the top restaurants in Latin America, Maido is an excellent example of Nikkei cuisine (the fusion of Japanese techniques with Peruvian ingredients) and also offers an incredible 15-course tasting menu.
-Reservations required.
+Reservations required and it can fill up 4 months in advance.

 - RAFAEL – Price: $$$ – $$$$ Owned by Rafael Osterling, this beautiful townhouse in the Miraflores area celebrates Peru’s diverse food culture taking from its many different culinary roots such as Italian and Asian influences.